The IGOs, NGOs, and U.S. government agencies described below are key players in the global struggle against cyber crime.

 - U.S. Immigration & Customs Enforcement (ICE)

-ICE operates the Cyber Crimes Center (C3), which provides technical support to domestic and international law enforcement agencies investigating cross-border crime.
+ICE operates the Homeland Security Institute's Cyber Crimes Center (C3), which provides technical support to domestic and international law enforcement agencies investigating cross-border crime.
 The Center is comprised of the Cyber Crimes Unit, the Child Exploitation Investigations Unit, and the Computer Forensics Unit.